Lesson 2: A simple piano

 Making the piano circuit

-Note that we do not need to wire anything directly to Vcc here (and you can tell this at a glance with my wiring because no red wires!).
+Note that we do not need to wire anything directly to Vcc here (and you can tell this at a glance with our wiring because no red wires!).

-Tinkercad wiring diagram showing how to hook up the buttons and piezo speaker You can play with this circuit and the underlying Arduino program on Tinkercad
+Tinkercad wiring diagram showing five tactile buttons connected to digital pins 2 through 6, and a piezo buzzer connected to pin 9 and ground.
+No external resistors are used because we rely on internal pull-up resistors.
+You can play with this circuit and the underlying Arduino program on Tinkercad.

 Here are two images of our physical wiring.
 Click and open the images in a new tab to zoom.
 Obviously, many other functionally equivalent wirings are possible.
 We are also using a mixture of jumper wires (which you have in your kits) and manually cut solid-core wires (which you do not).
 Generally, we strive to make clean, elegant circuits—but doubly so for when we’re teaching!